Kreative21/Dexora/README.md

 ## 📜 License

-Dexora is currently **not open source**.
+Déxora is currently **not open source**.
 The source code is not publicly available in this repository.

-The repository is intended for project information, documentation, release information, screenshots, and other publicly available resources related to Dexora.
+The repository is intended for project information, documentation, release information, screenshots, and other publicly available resources related to Déxora.

 All rights reserved unless otherwise stated.

 ## 🙌 Acknowledgements

-Dexora would not be possible without the Pokémon community and the various open data resources that make Pokémon information accessible to developers and fans.
+Déxora would not be possible without the Pokémon community and the various open data resources that make Pokémon information accessible to developers and fans.

 **Pokémon and Pokémon character names are trademarks of Nintendo, Game Freak, and The Pokémon Company.
-Dexora is a fan-made application and is not affiliated with, endorsed, or sponsored by Nintendo, Game Freak, or The Pokémon Company.**
+Déxora is a fan-made application and is not affiliated with, endorsed, or sponsored by Nintendo, Game Freak, or The Pokémon Company.**

 ---